 The Wolverines visit Villanova in a rematch of last season’s national title game, and the environment at the newly renovated Finneran Pavilion should be frenzied.
 Jay Wright’s program has made a habit of selling out (or coming very close to selling out) big games at Wells Fargo Arena in south Philadelphia, but the on-campus environment is something special.
 Both teams return key contributors from their last meeting, including Villanova’s Eric Paschall and Phil Booth and Michigan’s Charles Matthews and Zavier Simpson, and they’ve also got a lot of young talent to work into the mix as well.
 That should make for an entertaining early season matchup.

 10. WASHINGTON at AUBURN, November 9

 The second official game of Mike Hopkins’ second season at Washington will be a tough one, as the Huskies invade The Plains to take on Auburn.
 Bruce Pearl’s squad is coming off of a season in which it won a share of the SEC regular season title, and the Tigers should be really good again in 2018-19.
 Washington, which just missed out on the NCAA tournament, can say the same since it returns everyone including wing Jaylen Nowell and one of the nation’s best defenders in Mathysse Thybulle.
-And the matchup between Washington’s Noah Dickerson and Auburn’s Austin Wiley should be fun to watch as well.
+And Washington also boasts a talented big man in senior Noah Dickerson.

 11. WEST VIRGINIA at TENNESSEE, January 26 (SEC/Big 12 Challenge)